 The Cybersecurity Nexus (CSX) Penetration Testing Overview (CPTO) course provides students an introductory

 understanding of penetration testing and ethical hacking.
-Students will work with real systems in real environments and
+Students will work with real systems in real environments

 will leverage real vulnerability analysis and exploitation tools in a live environment.
-Upon completion, students will
+Upon completion, students

 understand the overall concepts guiding penetration testing from a practical, hands-on vantage point.